Real Estate Leasing Letters of Intent: Obtaining Favorable Terms and Avoiding Protracted Negotiations

 - What are terms of the LOI that should be made binding?

-- What is the effect technology has on negotiating LOIs and on contract formation, including the use of text messages, emails, and other means of electronic communication?
+- What is the impact technology has on negotiating LOIs and on contract formation, including the use of text messages, emails, and other means of electronic communication?

 - Why use the qualifier "to be further negotiated in the lease documentation"?